IDS6145-Fall2019/assignment1-br492133/README.md

 **Specify where the data will come from measured subset of real data (empirical) or synthetic data**

 Ideally, direct sampling to collect real data would be done use as the base of the simulation data.
 That is not really likely.
-Luckily, a few quick searches on Google provide large set of real turnstile / usage data directly from the (Metropolitan Transportation Authority) [ http://web.mta.info/developers/download.html].
+Luckily, a few quick searches on Google provide large set of real turnstile / usage data directly from the (Metropolitan Transportation Authority)[http://web.mta.info/developers/download.html] .
 While turnstile data does not directly map onto escalator use in subways, it could be a great starting point.

 **What kind of statistics are important to capture this input data**